vansh-seth/Web-tech-lab/Notes-CSS/Margin/Readme.md

-Certainly!
-Here's a more concise and structured version of the information for a `README.md` file:

----

 # CSS Margins

 Margins in CSS are used to create space around elements, outside of any defined borders.
 They provide full control over the space around an element.